 Beyond this, “there are always juniors around chambers who are keen to go for a pint” and “this is great for a pupil because that is where you can learn a lot of tips and shortcuts on how to do the job”.

-9 Gough Square offers two pupillages annually, and those chosen spend four months with three different supervisors across the year.
+Pupils spend four months with three different supervisors across the year.
 The second six sees pupils gain considerable advocacy experience, acting in both the County Court and the Magistrates’ Court.
+Although, it’s worth noting chambers isn’t currently recruiting.

 Rookies at the set praise the training, highlighting the “good seminars internally and externally.”
 Reflecting 9 Gough Square’s practice area strengths, the chambers frequently runs public seminars on clinical negligence, personal injury and family law.